synfinatic/PiWeather/README.md

 Right now my goal is to support La Cross Technology IT+ (868/915Mhz) temperature & humidity sensors.
-Then I hope to add support for wind and rain sensors as well.
-Other vendor and wireless technologies (433Mhz).
+Then I hope to add support for wind and rain sensors as well as other vendors and wireless technologies (433Mhz).

 ## Credits ##